In Practice

 Guideline word limit: 2 000 - 3 000words

-This section includes articles that would previously have been accepted into the Forum section, and case reports.
+This section includes articles that would previously have been accepted into the Forum section.

 In practice articles are those that draw attention to specific issues of clinical, economic or political interest regarding medicine and healthcare in southern Africa.
 They are assigned to a topic: